biogeospatial/Biodiverse_publication_list/macOS_Source_Installation.md

 # Building a dmg image
 To build a dmg image for easy distribution of a binary version of Biodiverse follow the steps below.

-1. Clone the Biodiverse git repository at the top level of you home directory:
+1. Clone the Biodiverse git repository at the top level of you home directory if you haven't already:
    ```sh
    cd ~
    git clone https://github.com/shawnlaffan/biodiverse.git